-Step 4: On your keyboard, type Command + A simultaneously.
+4) On your keyboard, press Command + A simultaneously.
 This will select all your contacts.

-Step 6: All the contacts will be compiled into one file, which you can then save to your desktop or anywhere else on your computer.
-The file generated will be a .vcf file, which is a standard used by virtually every Contacts or Mail app out there.
+6) All the contacts will be compiled into one file, which you can then save to your desktop or anywhere else on your computer.
+The file generated will be a .vcf file, which is a standard used by virtually every Contact or Mail app out there.
 In short, you will be able to import these contacts in other apps, regardless of the platform.

 It’s as simple as that.
 If you’re looking for other ways to export contacts, make sure to have a look at the following articles: